Helping Scholars Work with Research Data

 A New Era of Academic Publishing

-CORPUS is a non-profit service.
-It does not charge an annually recurring subscription fee.
-Instead, there is typically a one-time fee payment whose amount depends on the number of project collaborators or authors and the size and complexity of the data.
+CORPUS is a non-profit service that spans a wide range of digital efforts at the University of Chicago and elsewhere, including active research projects, peer-reviewed publications of research results, and library collections of research data.
+There is no annually recurring subscription fee but just a one-time fee payment whose amount depends on the number of research collaborators or authors and the size and complexity of their data.
 This fee may be waived in some cases.
 The data is preserved indefinitely without requiring any additional payment.

 The CORPUS staff currently support the research of several hundred scholars and scientists across the disciplines of the humanities, the social sciences, and the natural sciences.
 New projects and publications are welcome.
 For more information or to arrange a consultation, send email to corpus@uchicago.edu.